Singapore Portrait Series currency notes: Security features

-Previous security features in the Ship Series were carried over to the Portrait Series, and new ones incorporated into the banknote.
+The previous security features in the Ship Series were carried over to the Portrait Series, with new ones incorporated into the banknote.
 The two most prominent security features are the engraved portrait of Yusof bin Ishak (which contains fine lines that are difficult for counterfeiters to mimic) and the Kinegram (a printed security hologram); MAS states that banknotes with missing or mutilated portrait or/and Kinegram command no value.
 Paper versions issued by BCCS features its logo and the face value, while those issued by the MAS features its logo with the Merlion (a mythical creature and national symbol) and the face value.
 Polymer versions of the banknote have the Kinegram replaced by an image of the Singapore lion symbol with the face value, showing the coat of arms of Singapore when tilted at varying degrees.

 Other security features include lithographic print (the resulting background hinders camera counterfeiting), anti-copying line structures, perfect registration, microprinting, asymmetrical serial numbers and windowed security threads (thin ribbons woven into the paper).
 Polymer versions of the banknote include two clear windows and other security features that substitute its paper version.
 Several features that are invisible to the naked eye appear when both versions of the banknote are exposed under UV light.

 Banknotes in general circulation

 The banknote's obverse features the portrait of the first president of Singapore, Yusof bin Ishak, and the reverse contain secondary themes that are linked to his life.
 The background on the obverse of the Portrait Series feature a different cowrie (sea snail whose shell was often used as currency) for each denomination.
-Signatories include BCCS chairman (and former Finance Minister) Richard Hu, Prime Minister (and former Finance Minister) Lee Hsien Loong, former Prime Minister Goh Chok Tong and Deputy Prime Minister and MAS chairman (also current Finance Minister) Tharman Shanmugaratnam.
+The banknotes are signed by the BCCS chairman and later by the MAS chairman, and the signatories include former Finance Minister Richard Hu, Senior Minister (and former Finance Minister) Lee Hsien Loong, former Senior Minister Goh Chok Tong, and President (former Deputy Prime Minister and Finance Minister) Tharman Shanmugaratnam.